WaltBernalM/api-users/README.md

 ## Objective
 This project allows to manage the information that is shared in the applications for the control of activities inside an organization.
+Is a comprehensive exploration of the benefits that Spring can offer to develop a REST API service.

 ## Description
 The API allows the connection between two applications to manage the activities related.